Contact

 SixtyEight is a non-profit, independent arts organisation based in Copenhagen, an open platform for long-term research projects, exhibition-making, educational initiatives and publishing in various forms.
 Our flexible structure allows us to collaborate with artist-run initiatives, larger-scale institutions and universities alike.

-SixtyEight works with both highly discursive projects, such as research-based exhibitions as well as knowledge-sharing events aimed at artists and arts professionals, and with the potential of art as a practical, pedagogical tool for young people through our collaborative educational and learning initiatives.
+SixtyEight works with discursive, research-based projects that involve artists, curators, academics and scientists, and with the potential of art as a practical, pedagogical tool for young people through collaborative educational and learning initiatives.

-As such, SixtyEight wishes to engage with the question of how art, theory and aesthetic discourse can foster reflective and pluralistic modes of thought as our societies face an uncertain future.
-SixtyEight has always been a free space for the free speech of the artists and curators we work with.
+SixtyEight wishes to engage with the question of how artistic practice and theoretical discourse can foster reflective and pluralistic modes of thought as our societies face an uncertain future.
+For this reason, SixtyEight has also always been a free space for the free speech of the artists and curators we work with.

 Support